aylab/sensitivity-analysis/README.md

 These are plots of points connected by lines where each line is a single nominal parameter set.
 The script generates these plots by:

-1. making system calls to s\_a for every nominal parameter set with the '--generate-only' argument so that the sensitivity values are not calculated,
+1. making system calls to sensitivity for every nominal parameter set with the '--generate-only' argument so that the sensitivity values are not calculated,
 2. parsing the simulation output files, i.e. the oscillation features of the zebrafish somitogenesis deterministic simulations,
 3. For every simualaiton parameter, plotting the simulation output value at successive perturbations of the parameter -- each output value is plotted as the perturbed value divided by the output vale of the nominal (unperturbed) parameter set.